Cybersex trafficking: Relation to other sex crimes

 Cybersex trafficking shares similar characteristics or overlaps with other sex crimes.
 That said, according to attorney Joshua T. Carback, it is "a unique development in the history of sexual violence" and "distinct in several respects from traditional conceptions of online child pornography and human trafficking".
 The main particularization is that involves victims being trafficked or transported and then raped or abused in live webcam sex shows.
 The United Nations Office on Drugs and Crime identified the cybercrime involving trafficked victims on webcam sex shows as an emerging problem.
 The illegal live streaming shows occur in 'cybersex dens,' which are rooms equipped with webcams.
 The cybercrime has sometimes been informally called 'webcam rape'.

 Non-governmental organizations

-The International Justice Mission is one of the world's leading nonprofit organizations that carries out anti-cybersex trafficking initiatives.
+The International Justice Mission is one of the world's leading non-governmental organizations that carries out anti-cybersex trafficking initiatives.
 End Child Prostitution, Child Pornography and Trafficking of Children for Sexual Purposes (ECPAT) and the Peace and Integrity of Creation-Integrated Development Center Inc., a non-profit organization in the Philippine, support law enforcement operations against cybersex trafficking.

 The National Center for Missing & Exploited Children in the United States assists authorities in cybersex trafficking cases.
 It provides CyberTipline reports to law enforcement agencies.

-Terre des hommes is an international non-profit that combats the live streaming sexual abuse of children.
+Terre des hommes is an international non-profit umbrella organization that combats the live streaming sexual abuse of children.

 The Korea Future Initiative is a London-based organization that obtains evidence and publicizes violations of human rights, including the cybersex trafficking of North Korean women and girls in China.